What to do in and before Meditation?

 7. Tell yourself how meditation benefits you.
-Tell yourself how you are going to make everything better- your body, your mind, profession, family, thoughts and habits and all other things.
+Tell yourself how you will make everything better- your body, your mind, profession, family, thoughts and habits, and all other things.
 Do these each time after you’ve reached your level.

 8. Practice plenty of autosuggestions.

 9. Practice whatever you are serious about in your real life.
-Imagine how good you are getting at working out over time, or if you really play violin, practice every string and listen to the music.
-Look how people at your work are beginning to love you, care for you.
+Imagine how good you are getting at working out over time, or if you really play the violin, practice every string and listen to the music.
+Look how people at your work love you, care for you.
 Look, why are they doing this to you?
-What very special things have you started doing?
+What extraordinary things have you started doing?
 Did you reach work 10 minutes before it starts?
-Did you just smile at your boss and subordinates with a big warm smile?
+Did you smile at your boss and subordinates with a big warm smile?

 11. Rejuvenate through calm music.
 Focus on your organs and limbs.
 See how they are and how they should be.